roguehistory/DIGH-HIST3812/content/en/news/Nov 1st Update.md

 7) X, formally known as Twitter, and depictions of History.
 What you see and how algorithms influence Historical Tweets.

-8) Digital reconstruction and colouring of WW I images and their display on digital platforms.
+8) Digital reconstruction and colouring of WWI images and their display on digital platforms.

 9) Digital Cultural Heritage: Who owns what?

 10) 3D representations of the past and the subaltern.
+What data is and is not included in a 3D model?

 **Again, the sky is the limit here.
 Be as creative as you want to be.
 Public History is storytelling.
 We create narratives that reflect the past as accurately as possible to the public.**